NubeIO/rubix-ce-docs/docs/rubix-ce/setup/Getting Started.md

 :::

-Token is essential for downloading Apps and Services over the internet.
+The Token is essential for downloading Apps and Services over the internet.
 Once received, simply copy and paste the token into the provided field.

 ![gettingStartedToken.png](../img/apps/getting-started-token.png)